 Foreign exchange risk is the risk the fair values of future cash flows of a financial instrument will fluctuate due to changes in foreign exchange rates.
 The Company invests internationally and is exposed to foreign exchange risk arising from buying, selling and holding investments denominated in foreign currencies.
 Foreign exchange risk arises as the value of monetary securities denominated in other currencies will fluctuate due to the changes in exchange.
-The foreign exchange risk.
+The foreign exchange risk relating to non-monetary assets and liabilities is a component of price risk not foreign exchange risk.
 However, management monitors the exposure on all foreign currency denominated assets and liabilities.
 The Investment Manager selects stocks based on value regardless of geographic location.
 The Company undertakes a significant number of the transactions denominated in foreign currencies and is exposed to foreign currency risk through foreign exchange rate fluctuations.